nasriblack/SoftBussBookingBack1.1/README.md

 - every user when he connect he have his own socket.id => when he refresh the page he will get another socket.id => the disconnect event is important

+- the difference between socket, io => socket.emit => send a message only to the client who is connected io.emit => send a message to all the connected users socket.brodcast.emit => send to everyone except the sender

 ---

 ### 📎 Resources & Documentation